Somewhere Only We Know: Composition and recording

-The bass line was recorded by Rice-Oxley.
+The bassline was recorded by Rice-Oxley.
 When played live (up until 2007 with the arrival of bassist Jesse Quin), this song uses a pre-recorded bass, which is played in an Apple PowerBook G4.
 The 16-beat rhythm was made by Hughes.

-History

-The song was mixed by Mark "Spike" Stent.
-3" pocket CDs were released as a limited edition of 1000, containing the B-side "Snowed Under" as well as links to receive a polyphonic ringtone via SMS.
-These copies are now valued at £20 due to their rarity.
-This song was the first Keane item released on vinyl format.
-The records were numbered and limited to 5,000 copies, only sold in the United Kingdom.
-The B-side "Walnut Tree" was recorded during the James Sanger sessions at Normandy, France.
+Lyrics

-The song's lyrics refer to Manser's Shaw, a place in Battle that Keane members used to visit in their childhood days and the site of the Battle of Hastings, fought on 14 October 1066.
+The song's lyrics refer to Manser's Shaw, a place in Battle, East Sussex that Keane members used to visit in their childhood and the site of the Battle of Hastings, fought on 14 October 1066.
 According to Rice-Oxley, they wrote the song after returning to Battle from London after failing to achieve musical success.
+He told Dave Simpson of The Guardian: "I picture a particular place in Sussex, just a bit of scrub where we used to go when we were kids", and spoke of a fallen pine tree (referenced in the song as "I came across a fallen tree") where the three of them were photographed together around the age of 11.
 The "pathway" referenced in the song refers to the trail between the house of Rice-Oxley's parents and the local pub.

 Richard Hughes, Keane's drummer, offered the following explanation of the song on Chris Flynn's fansite: